Planning Your Trip to Lyon

 Speaking of textiles, hidden L’Atelier de Soierie is a family-owned silk workshop and the last of its kind in France to do silk-screen printing by hand.
 Stop in to take a look at the silk-making process and consider taking home a scarf or two.

-You'll also have time to visit the Gallo-Roman Museum of Lyon-Fourviere, now located, half-buried, near the city's Roman theatre on the edge of the archaeological site.
-As well as displaying its own permanent collections of Roman, Celtic and pre-Roman material, it also regularly hosts temporary exhibitions.
-One recommended artifact is the Circus Games Mosaic, dating to the 2nd century, which depicts a chariot race, and the Lyon Tablet, which transcribes a speech made by the Roman Emperor Claudius in the 1st century.
+You'll also have time to visit the Gallo-Roman Museum of Lyon-Fourviere, now located, half-buried, near the city's Roman theater on the edge of the archaeological site.
+As well as displaying its own permanent collections of Roman, Celtic, and pre-Roman material, it also regularly hosts temporary exhibitions.
+One recommended artifact is the Circus Games Mosaic, dating to the second century, which depicts a chariot race, and the Lyon Tablet, which transcribes a speech made by the Roman Emperor Claudius in the first century.

 For inspiration, check out this 10-day itinerary that kicks off in Lyon and then travels to Annecy and Chamonix in the French Alps.

-Now is the time to dig deeper into the city’s culture scene.
-You can head to the beautiful 16th-century palace (Italian built) named Musee Gadagne, which acts as Lyon’s city museum.
-Take your time to wander through dozens of rooms over multiple floors dating between medieval times and the mid-19th century where you can find anything from information on the profitable silk trade to historic maps and drawings of the city’s landmarks.
+Now is the time to dig deeper into the city's cultural scene.
+You can head to the beautiful 16th-century palace (Italian built) named Musee Gadagne, which acts as Lyon's city museum.
+Take your time to wander through dozens of rooms over multiple floors dating between medieval times and the mid-19th century, where you can find anything from information on the profitable silk trade to historical maps and drawings of the city's landmarks.
 Another notable aspect of these attractions is the Musée des Marionnettes featuring thousands of antique puppets.

-Check out our complete list of customizable France Tours & Itineraries.
+Check out kimkim's complete list of customizable France Tours & Itineraries.